 Grossly, lung with classic OPA saw enlarged, heavy, and wet.
 Also, several firm, pale, variably sized whitish grey to grey nodules (about 1-9 cm in diameter) surrounded by emphysematous lung tissue were seen in the cranio-ventral lobes or diaphragmatic lobes (Fig. 1A).
 Additionally, there was mucoid secretion in the lumen of airways.
 In two cases, several lesions tended to coalesce to form larger masses with firm consistency (Fig. 1B & C).
 In both the lesion was bilaterally located and involving up to 30% of the pulmonary parenchyma (Fig. 1B & C) owing to this the lungs failed to collapse, and they were heavy and dense.

 OPA atypical was characterized by greyish- white, dried subdural nodules or confluent lesions about 2–3 cm in diameter (Fig. 2A).
 Some of these lumps were pearly white and dry (Fig. 2A).
 There was no pulmonary fluid on the cutting surface or in the bronchial lumen in both cases.
-In one case, greyish-white, jelly-like, isolated, well-defined and non-encapsulated nodule without areas of haemorrhage or necrosis was observed (Fig. 2B); On the cutting surface, this nodule showed a multilobed appearance, smooth to dense and gelatinous feature and consisted with myxoma- like masses.
+In one case, greyish-white, jelly-like, isolated, well-defined and non-encapsulated nodule without areas of haemorrhage or necrosis was observed (Fig. 2B).
+On the cutting surface, this nodule showed a multilobed appearance, smooth to dense and gelatinous feature and consisted with myxoma- like masses.

 Microscopically, the main histopathological features of both types of OPA are hypertrophy and hyperplasia of epithelial cells lining airways and alveoli (Fig. 3A) as well as metaplasia of these epithelial cells to columnar known as neoplastic cells forming non-encapsulated papillary structures (Fig. 3B).
-These papillary structures extended into the lumen of the alveoli and some of them tend to occlude the lumen of many alveoli partially, or completely with cystic acinar structure (Fig. 3C).
+These papillary structures extended into the lumen of the alveoli and some of them tend to occlude the lumen of many alveoli partially or completely with cystic acinar structure (Fig. 3C).
 The alveolar septa were diffusely expanded by lymphocytes and by hyperplastic smooth muscles (Fig. 3C).
 Neoplastic cells had cytoplasmic vacuolation because of vacuolar degeneration (Fig. 3D).

 In addition, variable numbers of desquamated alveolar macrophages were present inside the affected alveoli (Fig. 4A).
 This carcinomic structure is supported by variable amount of loose to dense connective tissue and chronic inflammatory reactions dominated by diffuse of plasma cells and lymphocytes, which occasionally formed multifocal interstitial and perivascular aggregates in the affected areas (Fig. 4B).